Azure/azure-rest-api-specs/documentation/sdkautomation/sdk_customization.md

           // Param: <path_to_package_folder>
           // Package folder could be a list separated by space if it's from generateOutput.json.
-          // Expected output from stdout/stderr: Changelog in markdown "allOf": {
+          // Expected output from stdout/stderr: Changelog in markdown "allOf": [
+            {
               "$ref": "#/definitions/RunOptions"
-          },
+            }
+          ],
           "properties": {
             "breakingChangeDetect": {
               // If stdout or stderr matches this in output of changelog tool
               // then we assume this SDK has breaking change.
               "$ref": "#/definitions/RunLogFilterOptions"
+            },
+            "breakingChangeLabel": {
+              "type": "string"
             }
           }
         }
-      }
       },
+      "default": {}
+    },
     "artifactOptions": {
+      "properties": {
         "artifactPathFromFileSearch": {
           "oneOf": [
             {
               // If this option is set to object, then artifacts will be detected automatically
               //   based on filename regex search.
               // This options must be set to object if parseGenerateOutput is false.
               "type": "object",
               "properties": {
                 "searchRegex": {
                   // Any file under package folder matching the searchRegex is package artifact.
                   "type": "string",
-                "format": "regex",
+                  "format": "regex"
                 }
-            }
               },
+              "required": ["searchRegex"]
+            },
             {
               // If this option is set to false, then package folder will be from generateOutput.json "const": false
             }
-        ],
-        "default": false
+          ]
         },
         "installInstructionScript": {
           // Generate install instruction that could be shown in spec PR comment (lite version)
           //  or in generated SDK PR (full version).
           // If generateOutput.json contains installInstruction then this could be skipped.
           // Param: <path_to_installInstructionInput.json> <path_to_installInstructionOutput.json>
           // installInstructionInput.json: See #InstallInstructionScriptInput .
           // installInstructionOutput.json: See #InstallInstructionScriptInput .
-        "allOf": {
           "$ref": "#/definitions/RunOptions"
         }
-      }
+      },
+      "default": {}
     }
   },
   "definitions": {